frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 When Our Lord entered Jerusalem, people cast their garments on the road before Him, as though by the mortification of their passions and self, by the practice of penance and abnegation of their flesh, and by the death of their bodily desires, they expressed their desire to serve the glory of this Lord, as did countless martyrs who tore their tunics off their bodies in confessing their faith in Him.

 Pope Benedict liked to draw attention to the fact that "the Lord mentioned its deepest mystery of Holy Week on Palm Sunday, when some Greeks asked to see him.
-In his answer to this question, He expresses the phrase: 'Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit'" (John 12:24) (Pope Benedict XVI, *Homily*, June 15, 2006).
+In his answer to this question, he expresses the phrase: 'Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit'" (John 12:24) (Pope Benedict XVI, *Homily*, June 15, 2006).

 As we move through this week, these hours, living them close to Our Lord, we're reminded that we have to be like that grain of wheat just like Our Lord was: to die to ourselves, our desires, our feelings, our passions; to conquer ourselves in all sorts of ways--- self-control, self-mastery---and to be ready to be that grain of wheat that falls into the ground, because that\'s where all the fruit has to come from.
 It bears much fruit.

 On another occasion, Our Lord told the apostles that they have to "go out and bear fruit---fruit that will last" (John 15:16).
 It\'s not just a passing fruit, an ephemeral fruit, but a fruit that\'s going to last forever.
 And that type of fruit only comes in and through the cross.

-Pope Benedict says: "The mystery of the passion is hidden in the bread made of the grain that is ground.
-Flour, the ground wheat, presupposes the death and resurrection of the grain" In that bread made from wheat, many messages are contained.
-"In being ground and baked, it carries in itself. once again, the same mystery of the Passion.
+Pope Benedict says: "The mystery of the Passion is hidden in the bread made of the grain that is ground.
+Flour, the ground wheat, presupposes the death and resurrection of the grain."
+In that bread made from wheat, many messages are contained.

+"In being ground and baked, it carries in itself once again the same mystery of the Passion.
 Only through death does resurrection arrive, as does the fruit and new life" (*ibid*.)

 "Dying you destroyed our death, rising you restored our life" (*Roman Missal*, Acclamation).